SJTUwxz/TimeRefine_code/README.md

 ## Data Preparation

 We follow the same data preparation pipeline as VTimeLLM.
 Please check out [VTimeLLM training](https://github.com/huangb23/VTimeLLM/blob/main/docs/train.md) for instructions on downloading pretrained models and datasets.
-Please download the stage2 and stage3 training files and the best checkpoint [here](https://drive.google.com/drive/folders/1QTa0QZO7hAhBIbPPuedY_S1NycYH7rz0?usp=sharing).
+Please download the stage2 and stage3 training files and the best checkpoint here (link removed due to anonymity).

 ## Installation